Matrix Partners

 Series E in 2007

-Intelliden is a provider of intelligent networking software solutions designed to help organizations control, manage, and scale their networks effectively.
-Founded in 2000 and headquartered in Menlo Park, California, with additional offices in Colorado, Japan, and the United Kingdom, Intelliden specializes in automating critical network functions such as configuration management and change management.
-Its patented technology enables real-time awareness of network conditions, which is essential for maintaining accuracy in dynamic environments.
-The company's solutions have been successfully implemented in various sectors, including telecommunications, financial services, and government agencies.
-In addition to its software offerings, Intelliden also provides system support, technical training, and technology consulting services to enhance its clients' network management capabilities.
+Intelliden is a provider of intelligent networking software solutions designed to help organizations manage, control, and scale their networks effectively.
+Founded in 2000 and headquartered in Menlo Park, California, with additional offices in Colorado, Japan, and the United Kingdom, the company specializes in automating critical network change and configuration management functions.
+Its innovative solutions enable organizations, particularly in the telecommunications and financial services sectors, to deliver next-generation services, ensure compliance, and perform data reconciliation.
+Intelliden's patented technology offers real-time insights into the network's state, facilitating accurate management in increasingly dynamic environments.
+The company also provides system support, technical training, and technology consulting services, catering to a diverse range of network-driven businesses.

 Camiant